It is a quantum event. Suddenly, with the stroke of pen on contract, you become a published author.

 Which ever group you fit into, the first steps in becoming a published author are to practice and learn.
 A formal education is the most reliable path to success.
 Go to college and earn an English degree with a focus on writing; then follow that with an MFA - master of fine arts.
 If your circumstances don't allow for formal education, then there's always the School of Hard Knocks.
 Find a local writer's group or an online group.
 Join a critique group and exchange drafts.
 Learning to criticize the work of others will help you identify the weaknesses in your own craft.

 Then write, write, write.
 Revise, revise, revise, and write some more.
+There's a wise saying among writers that goes: "The first million words are practice."
 In my case, I continue to go through draft after draft of the book series 'Eden's Womb'.
 Because I consider it my 'life work' - my magnum opus - I didn't want to give up on the plot or the ideas.
 I have rewritten it entirely from scratch half a dozen times and revised more times than I care to remember.
 I've had three different professional editors provide their (sometimes conflicting) developmental edits.
 I learned different lessons from each.

 For most other people the process of practicing and perfecting their skills involves a series of writing projects, each improving on the last.
 You have to be pretty pig-headed to keep working on the same manuscript for decades.
 'Stubborn' is not far from 'stupid' in the dictionary.
 I wouldn't recommend my approach to others.